Hydrospheredata/mist/docs/src/main/tut/02_quick_start.md

 ### Connect to your existing Apache Spark cluster

 **Note** For this section it's recommmended to use mist from binaries distributive.
-Using mist from docker and connecting it with remote cluster requires additional networking configuration.
+Using mist from docker and connecting it to remote cluster requires additional networking configuration.

 By default Mist is trying to connect `local[*]` Spark Master.
 See Spark [configuration docs](https://spark.apache.org/docs/latest/submitting-applications.html#master-urls) for more details.
 Configuring a particular function to be executed on a different Spark Cluster is as simple as changing `spark.master` configuration parameter for function's `context`: